Apra Metro DC Chapter Bylaws

 Section E. Vacancies

-Alternatively, any Director who is absent from two (2) consecutive meetings will be notified by the President that their Directorship may be reviewed at the subsequent meeting and, upon consideration of the Board, the absent Director may be removed from office by a clear majority vote of the Directors in attendance.
-Their position will be deemed vacant.
+Additionally, any Director who is absent from two (2) consecutive meetings will be notified by the President that their Directorship may be reviewed at the subsequent meeting.
+Upon consideration of the Board, the absent Director may be removed from office by a majority vote of the Directors in attendance, at which point their position will be deemed vacant.

-When a vacancy occurs, the Board and or the membership may nominate a replacement, according to the rules outlined in Article 2, Section D. The elected Director will complete the remainder of term of the newly created position or the term of the former Director, to conclude on April 1.
+When a vacancy occurs, the Board and/or the membership may nominate a replacement, according to the rules outlined in Article 2, Section D. The elected Director will complete the remainder of term of the former Director or the full term of the newly created position.
+If serving a partial term, the Director must be re-elected to that position or elected to a new position according to the procedure outlined in Article 2, Section D, in order to continue serving on the Board.

 Section F. Structure of the Board

 The Board shall be comprised of at least six (6) Directors.
-All directors are officers.
-The President-elect must, and other Directors may, elect to serve in multiple roles on the board concurrently.
+The President, Secretary, Treasurer, and President-Elect are Officers.
+The President-Elect must, and other Directors may, agree to serve in multiple roles on the board concurrently, as needed.

-President* – Chairs all meetings, acts as a spokesperson of the chapter membership and sets the agenda for the board meetings.
+President* – Chairs all meetings, acts as a spokesperson of the chapter membership, and sets the agenda for the Board meetings.
 Oversees and guides the operation of the Board and represents the chapter on the national level.
-Assists in recruiting speakers and initiating partnerships with other chapters and vendors.
-Responds to external inquiries about the chapter, as appropriate.
+To be eligible for this position, candidates must be current Board members who have completed at least one 2-year term of service.

-Treasurer* – Ensures the chapter’s account remains in a positive balance, that all bills incurred by the chapter are paid promptly, and processes all checks and credit card payments for the chapter.
-The Treasurer maintains the financial records of the chapter, including but not limited to: check copies with attached documentation, expenses, reimbursements, and bank statements.
-The Treasurer is responsible for providing the Membership Chair with notice of new or renewing members.
-Must be able to access the APRA-Metro D.C. mail box next door to Union Station on a monthly basis.
-Provides financial update to Board at least twice annually.
+Treasurer* – Ensures the chapter’s account remains in a positive balance and that all bills incurred by the chapter are paid promptly.
+Processes all checks and credit card payments for the chapter and maintains the financial records of the chapter.
+Provides financial update to Board at least quarterly.

-Secretary – Schedules all board meetings and circulates agenda calls.
+Secretary* – Promptly schedules all board meetings at the direction of the President.
 Drafts, distributes, and archives meeting notes.

 Immediate Past President – Provides advice and support to current President and other Directors.
 Continues to help with speaker recruitment and networking responsibilities.
-The Immediate Past President may elect to fill any vacant position on the Board.
+The Immediate Past President is eligible to fill any vacant position on the Board, while still abiding by the term limits identified in Article 4, Section B.

 *Positions may not be vacant.
 The President may make an interim appointment from the current Directorship during periods of vacancy.
 If no one can assume the additional responsibilities, the President will fulfill the role(s).